PaulSnow/DXC--hush-lightwalletd/README.md

 # Overview

-Lightwalletd is a fork of [lightwalletd](https://github.com/adityapk00/lightwalletd) from the ECC.
+Hush Lightwalletd is a fork of [lightwalletd](https://github.com/adityapk00/lightwalletd) original from Zcash (ZEC).

 It is a backend service that provides a bandwidth-efficient interface to the Hush blockchain for the [SilentDragonLite cli](https://github.com/MyHush/silentdragonlite-light-cli) and [SilentDragonLite](https://github.com/MyHush/SilentDragonLite)